 Yeshua with all power that was given to Him could have shown signs that He was the Messiah Israel was awaiting.
 Yeshua could have said it plainly, as He was asked.
-Even on the cross He could have called the hosts of angels to come, but He did not.
+Even on the cross He could have called the hosts of angels to come and take Him down, but He did not.
 The signs and miracles Yeshua performed before His brethren were to foreshadow what would come later, after His resurrection.

 Nevertheless, the people knew that no one could do all those miracles unless he was sent by Elohim.
 That is why Yeshua was asked repeatedly, “Are you the one we are to expect?”
-Who is “the one” they were asking Him, but the One Mosheh promised them at Mount Nebo.
+Who is “the one” they were asking Him about, but the prophet Mosheh promised them.

 So, why are there people who blame the Jews for Yeshua’s death?
-Because, there are untaught and unstable people who twist Paul’s teachings, in which some are hard to understand, to their own destruction, as they do also the other Scriptures.
-But, we are forewarned to watch, lest some also fall from our own steadfastness, being led away with the delusion of the lawless.
-(See 2Pe 3:15-17)
+Because, they are untaught and unstable people who twist Paul’s teachings.
+Indeed, some of his teachings are hard to understand, which those unlearned in the Scripture twist to their own destruction, as they do also the other Scriptures.
+But, we are forewarned to watch, lest some also fall from our own steadfastness, being led away with the delusion of the lawless (See 2Pe 3:15-17).

 And when the satan understood that he was outsmarted and thus defeated with the resurrection of Yeshua, he became angry and went out to deceive whomever he could and to do whatever he could to corrupt the Redemption Plan of YHVH.
 Read more

-The second thing we need to consider is whether the Jews are to be blamed for “the rejection” after the crucifixion.
-To address this issue, we need to recall, as recorded in Acts, that thousands of thousands of Jews (many Pharisees also) believed that Yeshua was indeed the awaited Messiah promised by Mosheh, and they were added to the Way, the sect of the believers in Yeshua within Judaism (see Act 9:2, Act 19:9, Act 19:23 and Act 24:14).
+The second thing we need to consider is whether the Jews are to be blamed for the rejection of the resurrection.
+To address this issue, we need to recall, as recorded in Acts, that thousands of thousands of Jews (many Pharisees also) believed that Yeshua was indeed the awaited prophet promised by Mosheh.
+Those who believed were added to the Way, the sect of the believers in Yeshua within Judaism (see Act 9:2, Act 19:9, Act 19:23 and Act 24:14).